 This work extends the theory of identifiability in supervised learning by considering the consequences of having access to a distribution of tasks.
-In such cases, we show that identifiability is achievable even in the case of regression, extending prior work restricted to linear identifiability in the single-task classification case.
-Furthermore, we show that the existence of a task distribution which defines a conditional prior over latent factors reduces the equivalence class for identifiability to permutations and scaling, a much stronger and more useful result than linear identifiability.
-When we further assume a causal structure over these tasks, our approach enables simple maximum marginal likelihood optimization together with downstream applicability to causal representation learning.
-Empirically, we validate that our model outperforms more general unsupervised models in recovering canonical representations for both synthetic and real-world molecular data.
+In such cases, we show that linear identifiability is achievable in the general multi-task regression setting.
+Furthermore, we show that the existence of a task distribution which defines a conditional prior over latent factors reduces the equivalence class for identifiability to permutations and scaling of the true latent factors, a stronger and more useful result than linear identifiability.
+Crucially, when we further assume a causal structure over these tasks, our approach enables simple maximum marginal likelihood optimization, and suggests potential downstream applications to causal representation learning.
+Empirically, we find that this straightforward optimization procedure enables our model to outperform more general unsupervised models in recovering canonical representations for both synthetic data and real-world molecular data.

-1 INTRODUCTION
+1 Introduction

-Multi-task regression is a common problem in machine learning, which naturally arises in many scientific applications such as molecular property prediction (Stanley et al., 2021; Chen et al., 2023).
+Multi-task regression is a common problem in machine learning, which naturally arises in many scientific applications such as molecular property prediction (Stanley et al., 2021; Chen et al., 2023) and machine learning force fields (Jacobson et al., 2023).
 Despite this, most deep learning approaches to this problem attempt to model the relationships between tasks through heuristic approaches, such as fitting a shared neural network in an attempt to capture the joint structures between tasks.
 Beyond lacking a principled approach to modeling task relationships, these approaches fail to account for how we may expect the latent factors for related tasks to change.
-In this work, we show that by leveraging assumptions about the relationships between the latent factors of the data across tasks, in particular that they vary sparsely in their causal and spurious relationships with the target variables, we can achieve identifiability of the latent factors with respect to the target variable.
+In this work, we show that by leveraging assumptions about the relationships between the latent factors of the data across tasks, in particular that they vary in their causal and spurious relationships with the target variables, we can achieve identifiability of the latent factors up to permutations and scaling.

 A common assumption in the causal representation learning literature, known as the sparse mechanism shift hypothesis (Schölkopf, 2019; Schölkopf et al., 2021; Perry et al., 2022), states that changes across tasks arise from sparse changes in the underlying causal mechanisms.
 While we do not operate directly on structural causal models, our result arises by similarly considering the implications of sparse changes in the causal graph defining a multi-task learning setting.
 We accomplish this by first extending the theory of identifiability in supervised learning to the multi-task regression setting for identifiability up to linear transformations (i.e., weak identifiability).
 We then propose a new approach to identifying neural network representations up to permutations and scaling (i.e., strictly strong identifiability), by leveraging the causal structures of the underlying latent factors for each task.
-We emphasize that this is a stronger identifiability result than identifiability up to block permutations and scaling (i.e., strong identifiability) as in prior works (Khemakhem et al., 2020a; Lu et al., 2022).
+We empirically validate our model's ability to recover the ground-truth latent structure of the data both in simulated settings where data is generated from our model and for real-world molecular data.
+This contrasts with current state-of-the-art approaches such as (Khemakhem et al., 2020a; Lu et al., 2022), whose assumptions also fit our assumed data generating process but which are difficult to train effectively and only identifiable up to block permutations and scaling of the sufficient statistics of their exponential family priors.
+We summarize our contributions in the following section.

-\Equal contribution.
+^{}Equal contribution.